enatsek/x386.org/networkdebian.md

   gateway 192.168.1.1
 ```

-Define Route
+Define route:

-Create a script file to add the route when the interface becomes up
+Create a script file to add the route when the interface comes up:

 ```
 sudo nano /etc/network/if-up.d/routes
 ```

-Fill as below
+Fill as below:

 ```
 #!/bin/sh